-- There is also increasing evidence that antibodies made by the mother after vaccination are shared with the baby in the cord blood that are likely to also protect her newborn baby against COVID-19.
+- There is also increasing evidence that antibodies made by the mother after vaccination are shared with the baby in the cord blood.
+These are likely to also protect her newborn baby against COVID-19.

 You can get the Pfizer vaccine if you are breastfeeding.
-There are no safety concerns about giving the Pfizer vaccine to people who are breastfeeding and by being vaccinated, you can provide some protection against COVID-19 for your baby in breastmilk.
+There are no safety concerns about giving the Pfizer vaccine to people who are breastfeeding.
+By being vaccinated, you can provide some protection against COVID-19 for your baby through your breastmilk.
 Read more about the use of the Pfizer vaccine in pregnancy and breastfeeding.

 This information may be used to help you manage your health and for the Government to deliver health services such as the COVID-19 vaccination rollout.
 It will be treated with care to make sure your privacy is protected, as required by the Privacy Act 2020 and the Health Information Privacy Code 2020.
-Read more about privacy and the COVID-19 vaccine.
-Read more: Privacy.
+Read more about privacy.

 Like all vaccines, the Pfizer vaccine can cause side effects, although not everyone gets them.
-Some of the side effects of the Pfizer vaccine may temporarily affect your ability to drive or use machines.
-Read more: After your immunisation
+They are more commonly reported after a second dose and in younger adults (aged under 55 years).
+Read more: After your vaccination

 |Side effects||What should I do?|

 Serious allergic reactions can occur but are extremely rare.
 New Zealand vaccinators are trained to manage these.
 Most people with a history of anaphylaxis to other medicines, vaccines, foods and venom can be safely vaccinated.